Deep1144/Resumable-upload/README.md

 # Resumable-upload
-Multiple ,Resumable , with Drag and Drop in Angular and Node
+Multiple ,Resumable , with Drag/Drop and Progress Bar in Angular and Node